 In the Integrative Neuromuscular Physiology Laboratory, trainees will master numerous techniques (e.g., static and dynamic muscle testing, surface and intramuscular electromyography, transcranial magnetic stimulation, corticospinal tract stimulation, peripheral nerve stimulation) to allow a comprehensive assessment of the integrity, performance and adaptability of the nervous and muscular systems.
 Further, the collaborative approach at UBC-O and the inclusion of the lab within the Centre for Heart, Lung & Vascular Health (http://chlvh.ok.ubc.ca/welcome.html), provides trainees with access to a broad spectrum of scientists working on various fundamental and clinical aspects of human physiology.

-There are currently openings to pursue either an MSc or a PhD degree via the College of Graduate Studies’ (COGS) Interdisciplinary Graduate Studies (IGS) Program (http://gradstudies.ok.ubc.ca/prospective/grad-programs/igs.html).
-To be eligible for admission in September, COGS must have a complete application package by January 31.
-This includes an official copy of all transcripts (mailed directly to COGS from the institution) and three letters of reference (completed online).
-A full list of the required elements can be found at this link: http://gradstudies.ok.ubc.ca/prospective/application-admission/required-documents.html.
-Admission is also possible in January and May (deadlines of June 2 and October 1, respectively).
+There are currently openings to pursue either an MSc degree in Health and Exercise Sciences or a PhD degree in Kinesiology (https://hes.ok.ubc.ca/graduate-program-overview/).
+To be eligible for admission in September, the College of Graduate Studies (CoGS) must have a complete application package by January 31.
+This includes an official copy of all transcripts (mailed directly to COGS from all post-secondary institutions) and three letters of reference (completed online).
+Admission is also possible in January (deadline of June 1) and, for doctoral students, in May (deadline of October 1).

 Interested students should contact me directly (firstname.lastname@example.org).
 Please include in your email, a brief description of your current research interests, short- and long-term career goals, a resume/CV, and an unofficial transcript.

-Human Kinetics students interested in completing a 4th year research elective (HMKN 499) in the fall or winter term should contact me (firstname.lastname@example.org) at least 2 months prior to the start of term to discuss potential openings and projects.
-Please note that all spaces have been filled for next term (January 2016).
+Human Kinetics students interested in completing a 4th year research elective (HMKN 499) in the fall or winter term of the 2020-2021 academic year should contact me (email@example.com) no later than the end of June 2020 to discuss potential opportunities and projects.

 Undergraduate students who wish to volunteer as a research assistant can contact me (firstname.lastname@example.org) to discuss what opportunities are available.